rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 observable side-effects outside of the Rust program being optimized, and may be subjected to unpredictable side-effects from the outside world.

-And in that cas, it is useful to be able to assert precise manual control on the memory accesses that are carried out by a Rust program in a certain memory region.
+And in that case, it is useful to be able to assert precise manual control on the memory accesses that are carried out by a Rust program in a certain memory region.
 This is the purpose of _volatile memory operations_, which allow a Rust programmers to generate a carefully controlled stream of hardware memory load